 Cookies Cookies may be used to authenticate, but like Amazon or Expedia or the other major players, the cookie-based authentication does not store your actual password in the cookie.
 All that gets saved is a randomly created token that allows you to log in and access basic functionality.
 But if you want to access security-relevant settings like password or email settings, or the administration features, you'll still be prompted to provide your actual password.

 If security is paramount, you can switch off the Remember Me functionality entirely for your company account, you'll find that option in the advanced settings dialog.
-You can also enabled 2-step verification for specific (or all) accounts to protect them even further (see below).
+You can also enable 2-Step Verification for specific (or all) accounts to protect them even further (see below).

 All data is encrypted during transit using https/SSL.
 In addition, we're encrypting string-based content such as the written feedback, objectives, performance reviews in the database on a per-field basis, using symmetric AES-256 encryption.
 We're not adding extra encryption to short fields like names, email addresses or integer or boolean fields, since symmetric encryption of a boolean or integer just doesn't make sense (it's guessable within seconds) and we need to perform searches on fields such as names and email addresses, and that wouldn't work if that data was encrypted.
 But the data that's crucial and must not get exposed at any cost, for instance the content of objectives or of feedback, is of course encrypted.